johannesl/ld31-valleyoftrolls/README.md

 # Fixes since submission

 - fix1: Soldiers can now correctly meet in battle in the open.
 Also better intro text explaining the game rules + that you join the next game.
+- fix2: Always move full army.
+Longer timer first turn.
+- fix3: Killing trolls spawn new trolls.
+Better intro text and a youtube video that shows a recording of a previous game while waiting for players.